francesca-git/EU28-ForestMng-Climate/data/land_use_data/areas_base/readme.md

 #### Abbreviations use in the files of this folder

-*WARNING*: In the original files, in the results and in the aggregated values, the labeling of the scenarios is slightly different
+**WARNING**: In the original files, in the results and in the aggregated values, the labeling of the scenarios is slightly different
           compared to the abbreviations used in the manuscript (see below)

--Climate mitigation scenarios
+- Climate mitigation scenarios
 	- REF = Reference -> RCP6.5 in the manuscript
 	- RCP = RCP 2.6

--EU Forest Use Scenarios
+- EU Forest Use Scenarios
 	- MFM = Multifunctional Forest Management > forcing of multifunctional forest management models on suitable area.
 This scenario is called closer-to-nature (CFM) in the manuscript.
 	- SFM = Set Aside Forest Management > forcing of set aside on suitable area

--EU Forest Management scenarios
+- EU Forest Management scenarios
 	- noAF = no alternative forest management
 	- AF0 = not forcing payments for alternative extensive managements (favouring alternative intensification managements > clearcuts) -> *laissez-faire* in the manuscript
 	- AF25 = forcing with payments to 25% expansion of alternative extensive managements (selective, retention) or set-aside -> CFM12.5% or SFM12.5% in the manuscript